 - Lay your hands next to your hips, palms facing down.

-- Slightly turn the fingers on each
+- Slightly turn the fingers on each hand toward each other.

 - On the next inhale, raise your head and legs at the same time.